halvtomat/katacoda-scenarios/github-action/step2.md

 It is time to create your first action.

-Create a new file called `action.yml` in your `workflows` directory.
+A new file called `action.yml` has been created in your `workflows` directory.

 Copy the following YAML content into the `action.yml` file: